Skip to content

 What's next for AI image generators?

 AI image generating is a rapidly evolving space—and more powerful models are available each time I update this article.
-(I literally updated the article six weeks ago, and three new or upgraded image models dropped, so I had to update it again.)
-It's wild how good text-to-image models like GPT-4o, Reve, Midjourney, Ideogram, and FLUX.1 are getting at rendering tricky concepts repeatedly.
+(I've had to update this article three times this year.)
+It's wild how good text-to-image models like GPT-4o, Reve, Midjourney, Ideogram, and FLUX are getting at rendering tricky concepts repeatedly.
 While they're still a somewhat niche tool now, if they continue getting better at this pace, they could really shake things up.

 Related reading: